coleenquadros/configuration/docs/app-sre/sop/app-interface-integrations-promotions.md

 1. Ensure the change works by validating logs in `#sd-app-sre-reconcile-stage` slack channel.
 Note that integration runs against production data with dry-run mode so it may be possible the change is not executed.
 1. Create a MR in app-interface to promote your changes from staging to production. `make qr-promote` automates getting the latest commit checksum and updating the necessary files.
-Running `make qr-promote` will also update the `ref` field within our [saas-qontract-reconcile](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/app-interface/cicd/ci-ext/saas-qontract-reconcile.yaml) file.
 If there is a need to promote to a single environment, or for a better understanding of what `qr-promote` is doing, see [Updating specific environments](#updating-specific-environments).
    Make sure to not use `mawk` (Ubuntu default), as it does not support explicit number of occurrences,